jlfaucher/executor/sandbox/jlf/samples/pipeline/pipe_readme.txt

 dropLast : eof doesn't forward class(super)
 takeLast : idem

-fanout : forward oef to self~next and self~secondary, but not to super
+fanout : forward eof to self~next and self~secondary, but not to super

 merge : send a 'done' message